jaspernbrouwer/powerline-gitstatus/README.md

-Powerline GitStatus
+Powerline Gitstatus
 ===================

-A [Powerline][1] segment for showing the status of a Git working copy
+A [Powerline][1] segment for showing the status of a Git working copy.

 By [Jasper N. Brouwer][2].